 For general information about studying in the U.S., visit the nearest EducationUSA office in your area.

-International students may apply under the Early Decision (November 15 or January 1) or Regular Decision (January 15) processes.
+International students may apply under the Early Decision (application deadlines November 15 or January 1) or Regular Decision (application deadline January 15) processes.
 Applicants should have completed secondary education before matriculation at St. Olaf and should have successfully completed any national examinations normally required at the end of secondary study for university admission.

 Degree-seeking students may apply for financial aid and scholarships.
-While the average award is half-tuition, last year, scholarships for our international students ranged from $5,000 to $49,960.
-Scholarships, on-campus employment, and loans are awarded to students who demonstrate academic excellence and economic need.
+While the average award is half-tuition, scholarships for international students in 2013-14 ranged from $5,000 to $49,960.
+Scholarships, on-campus employment, and loans are awarded to students who demonstrate academic excellence and financial need.